ATNF/askapsoft/Code/Doc/user/current/doc/BETApipelines/pipelineUsage.rst

   module load askappipeline

-Note that for the linear mosaicking, or if you want to set the image centres to be the beam centres using the beam footprint specification (ie. using the ACES tool *footprint.py*), you will need to load the ACES module (to get the correct python packages) and have an up-to-date version of the ACES subversion repository.
-If you have not loaded the ACES module, it is likely the *footprint.py* task will fail, and mosaicking will be disabled.
+Some parts of the pipeline make use of other modules, which are loaded at the appropriate time.
+The beam footprint information is obtained by using the *schedblock* tool in the askapcli module, while beam locations are set using the ACES tool *footprint.py*, which requires the aces module.
+For the latter, you will need to have an up-to-date version of the ACES subversion repository (which is not part of a module itself).

-Once loaded, the module will set an environment variable **PIPELINEDIR**, pointing to the directory containing the scripts.
+Once loaded, the askappipeline module will set an environment variable **PIPELINEDIR**, pointing to the directory containing the scripts.
 It also defines **PIPELINE_VERSION** to be the version number of the currently-used module.